How to use Find my Phone with HomePod

 There aren't any settings to enable, as long as your HomePod and Apple device are under the same account.
 So long as your iPhone or iPad has an Internet connection (either Wi-Fi or cellular) it will just work.

-According to Apple, the HomePod is compatible with iPhone 5S (£15 at uSwitch) or later, iPad Air (£489 at Amazon Marketplace) or later, iPad Mini 2 or later, iPad Pro (£520 at Amazon.co.uk) and iPod Touch sixth generation.
+According to Apple, the HomePod is compatible with iPhone 5S ($230 at Amazon.com) or later, iPad Air ($200 at Amazon Marketplace) or later, iPad Mini 2 or later, iPad Pro ($566 at Amazon.com) and iPod Touch sixth generation.

 Here's our complete rundown of HomePod updates in iOS 12.